stgl/scarplet/README.md

 To illustrate template function flexibility, this example uses a Channel template similar to the Ricker wavelet [[3]](#references) to extract part of a channel network.
-This is example uses a moderative resolution SRTM data tile.
+This is example uses a moderate resolution SRTM data tile.
 In general, for high resolution data like lidar, there are more robust alternatives for channel network extraction or channel head identification [[4, 5]](#references).